JITHESH006/M2_EMBSYS/Requirements/README.md

 ### Opportunity
 To adapt with the AC environment settings
 To detect error if malfunctions
+### Threat
+Excessive cooling can effect the interior cabin and the  passanger seats
 # 4W's and 1H
 ## WHO
 The driver and travelers.